 - In a heavy bottom pot, melt the ghee and add the rice.
 Roast the rice for 1-2 minutes until it's aromatic.
 This prevents it from turning into mush.

 - Pour the milk into the same heavy bottom pot.
-Bring it to a boil and then reduce the heat to low.
-Simmer the milk for 15-20 minutes, being sure to stir every 2 minutes to prevent the milk from burning.
+Bring it to a boil and then reduce the heat to a low simmer.

 - Serve warm or cold with a sprinkle of crushed pistachios, rose petals, and saffron.